dburkhardt/viash_web/content/docs/creating_components/bash.md

 If the test succeeds it simply writes the full output to the shell.
 If there’s any issues, the script stops and an error message will appear in red.
-For more information on tests take a look at the [Testing page](/good_practices/testing/).
+For more information on tests take a look at the [viash test command page](/docs/reference_commands/test/).

 ## What’s next?